tchen01/tchen01.github.io/research/cg/communication_hiding_variants.md

 \\[-.4em]&\textbf{end procedure}
 \end{align*}

+In a derivation similar those of the "classic" communication hiding varaints on this page, I have developed ["predict-and-recompute"](../publications/predict_and_recompute.html) variants.
+These variants have the same parallelism as the pipelined conjugate gradient shown here, but better numerical properties.

 Recently, Cornelis, Cools, and Van Roose have developed a ["deep pipelined"](https://arxiv.org/pdf/1801.04728.pdf) conjugate gradient, which essentially introduces even more auxiliary vectors to allow for more overlapping.

 <!--start_pdf_comment-->
 Next: [Current research on CG and related Krylov subspace methods](./current_research.html)